UWB and UW Seal

 This fast-paced course sequence (with CSS 343) is intended to bring entering students' backgrounds up to a level where they can take Junior and Senior level CSS courses.
 By the end of this quarter, you will be familiar with much of the C++ language and the basics of object-oriented programming.
 You will understand how to analyze a problem and design a solution.
 You will know many basic data structures, algorithms, and the tradeoffs among memory, running time, and implementation time associated with them.
 Topics include: data abstraction, recursion, computational complexity and algorithm analysis, linked lists, stacks, queues, trees, searching and sorting, templates, and introductory object-oriented programming and design.
 Additional discrete math topics are covered including number bases and representation, mathematical induction, propositional and predicate logic.

-Remember, do not allow non-CSS students in the labs (most importantly so they will not consume our resources).
+Do not allow non-CSS students in our labs (most importantly so they will not consume our resources).
 If resource consumption is abused, your lab fee will be increased.